by Tim Barley, Mike Reyes, and Duwayne Tso

 Welcome to CocktailsandMovies.com Thursday Trailer Tap!

 Are you sitting in your cubicle with stacks of TPS reports to go through?
 Listening to that conference call where everyone is talking at the same time about nothing at all that matters?
-Stuck at the water cooler hearing about how LEGO Batman took out a Wall, Fight and a Cure?
+Stuck at the water cooler hearing about how Beauty and the Beast dominated the box office this weekend?
 Need something to watch with that flask in your desk and that burned microwave popcorn from the break room?
 Let us share something new with you.

 by Tim Barley